WikiSound

 The codec inside M4A files — more efficient than MP3 at the same bitrate.
 Why Apple adopted it.

 Open-source, used in games and streaming.
-What it is and when you'd encounter it.
+What it is and when you would encounter it.

 Extremely efficient codec for voice and streaming — small files, excellent quality.